KothaNikhil/FactoryManagement/BACKUP_GUIDE.md

 - Refresh backup list
 - Open backup folder in Windows Explorer

+### 3.1 Default Auto Backup
+- The app maintains a rolling default backup file: `DefaultBackup.json`
+- Location: `Documents\FactoryManagement\Backups\`
+- Automatically updated after each successful save and on app startup
+- Shown in the Backup list with a "Default, auto-updating" label
+- Protected: cannot be deleted from the application UI (you may manage it from File Explorer if needed)

 ### 4. Data Included in Backup
 Each backup contains:
 - **All Items**: Item names, units, current stock levels